18F/foia-recommendations/research-synthesis-agencies.md

 - Some agencies have frequent requesters who account for a significant proportion of their time and resources.
-- Privacy is a concern for moving to a fully electronic submission-based system for identification verification (currently done with signature) and document encryption (often done with encrypted files on CDs).
+- Privacy is a concern for moving to a fully electronic submission-based system for identification verification (currently done with "wet signature," i.e. pen and paper) and document encryption (often done with encrypted files on CDs).
 - Of the agencies we spoke with, usually less than 5% of requests were for information that was already publicly available.
 - Some agencies primarily receive requests almost exclusively for personal files.